gnachman/iterm2-website/source/_includes/documentation-shell-integration.md

 <pre>curl -L https://iterm2.com/misc/install_shell_integration.sh | bash</pre>

 Don't care for piping curl to bash?
 Do it by hand.
+This is also what you must do if you use a shell that isn't your login shell.
 Select your shell to see the appropriate instructions:

 <a id="opt_bash" style="cursor:pointer; color:black; text-decoration:underline" onclick="show('bash')">bash</a> |
 <a id="opt_fish" style="cursor:pointer;" onclick="show('fish')">fish</a> |